Hamalys/Mbembe-Mbondo-Community-in-Ireland/README.md

 ## About

 The M'MBEMBE MBONDO COMMUNITY IN IRELAND project is a website that introduces the Babembe community in Ireland and sheds light on their contributions to the Irish community.
 It provides an overview of their mission, activities, and contact information.

+## Who is Mbomndo

+The DRC-based Mbondo, sometimes known as Mbembe or Babembe, are an ethnic group.
+Like other Congolese tribes, they have culture, history, and traditions.
+Characteristics of Mbondo tribe:

+1. Distribution: The Mbondo inhabit eastern and southeastern DRC.
+They manage DRC's eastern border region around Lake Tanganyika.

+2. Language: Mbondo speak their own Bantu language.
+Mbondo communities speak French and may speak dialects due to colonial influence.
+3. Culture: The Mbondo have a rich culture like many African tribes.
+Traditions in music, dance, art, and storytelling.
+Their social and religious life includes traditional ceremonies.

+4. Living: Mbondo farmers grow cassava, yams, plantains, and maize.
+Villages near Lake Tanganyika value fishing and hunting.

+5. Social Structure: Like other Bantu-speaking tribes, the Mbondo cherishes community and is patrilineal.
+Family and community matter.
+6. Challenges: Mbondo has faced political instability, war, and economic suffering.
+These factors substantially impact Mbondo life.
+7. Cultural Contributions: The Mbondo tribe enriches DRC and African culture.
+Their music, art, and traditions strengthen national culture.

+Remember that the Democratic Republic of the Congo is a big, ethnically diverse country with hundreds of ethnic groups, each with its own peculiarities.
+DRC and African culture have unique tribes like the Mbondo.

 ## Getting Started